Georgetown football player set up robbery that led to fatal shooting, D.C. police say

 His 42-year-old father said his son had not dropped out of summer classes at Georgetown but chose to stay in Georgia and study remotely to spend time with his 3-year-old son.

 Thomas was shot about 5 a.m. on July 21 in the 4100 block of 14th Street NW, in Petworth.
-The Post has not been able to reach his family for comment.
+The Washington Post has not been able to reach his family for comment.

-The court documents state that Williams had come to the District from Georgia on July 18 in a newly purchased pewter-colored Nissan Infiniti, and was staying at an off-campus residence.
-Early on July 21, authorities said Williams arranged a meeting with Thomas in Petworth.
+The court documents state that Williams had come to the District from Georgia on July 18 in a newly purchased pewter-colored Infiniti and was staying at an off-campus residence.
+Early on July 21, authorities said, Williams arranged a meeting with Thomas in Petworth.
 Police said cellphone records show that Williams called Thomas five times between 4:45 a.m. and 4:51 a.m.

 Thomas’s girlfriend told police that Thomas left a party for the meeting and took a kitchen knife with him, according to the documents.
 She said that was unusual because “he was not known to carry weapons.”

-Police said in court documents they spoke to the man who drove the Infiniti in those early morning hours and that he told them Williams and two other men, both carrying guns, were in the car.
-The driver told police “he knew Williams was armed before the robbery but did not see a gun in his hands during the robbery itself.”
-The driver told police he believed the meeting involved drugs, but that “no one in the vehicle mentioned anything about a planned robbery.”
+Police said in court documents that they spoke to the man who drove the Infiniti in those early-morning hours and that he told them Williams and two other men, both carrying guns, were in the car.
+The driver told police that “he knew Williams was armed before the robbery but did not see a gun in his hands during the robbery itself.”
+The driver told police that he believed the meeting involved drugs but that “no one in the vehicle mentioned anything about a planned robbery.”

-Once at 14th and Taylor streets, the driver told police the two armed passengers got out the vehicle to talk with Thomas.
+Once at 14th and Taylor streets, the driver told police, the two armed passengers got out of the vehicle to talk with Thomas.
 That left Williams and the driver in the vehicle.
-The driver said Thomas got into the rear of the Infiniti and that Thomas handed Williams something.
-He said he saw money in Williams’s hands but that it was never given to Thomas.
+The driver said Thomas got into the rear of the Infiniti and handed Williams something.
+He said that he saw money in Williams’s hands but that it was never given to Thomas.

-The driver then told police the two armed men returned to the Infiniti.
+The driver then told police that the two armed men returned to the Infiniti.
 A rear car door opened and he heard someone yell words he took to mean a robbery was being announced.
 “There was a gunshot, screaming,” and the driver saw “Thomas falling out of the rear passenger side door.”

-Police said Thomas was found on the street, lying under a tree, a kitchen knife found under him.
+Police said Thomas was found on the street, lying under a tree, with a kitchen knife under him.
 Police said he had been shot with a firearm that holds .40 caliber rounds.

-Back in the Infinity, the driver told police one of the men said that Thomas “reached for something” before he was shot.
+Back in the Infiniti, the driver told police, one of the men said that Thomas “reached for something” before he was shot.
 The driver said the group went to Georgia.

 On Sept.
-28, the U.S. Marshal’s Service raided a residence in Lawrenceville, Ga., and arrested Williams.
+28, the U.S. Marshals Service raided a residence in Lawrenceville, Ga., and arrested Williams.
 Court documents say they found six firearms, including two .40 caliber guns, and marijuana.

 Georgetown University has said a student who is arrested could face disciplinary action that may include suspension or dismissal from the school.